mehulagg/gitlab/doc/administration/gitaly/praefect.md

 # Configure Gitaly Cluster **(FREE SELF)**

+Configure Gitaly Cluster using either:

-In addition to Gitaly Cluster configuration instructions available as part of [reference architectures](../reference_architectures/index.md) for installations for more than 2000 users, advanced configuration instructions are available below.
+- The Gitaly Cluster configuration instructions available as part of [reference architectures](../reference_architectures/index.md) for installations for more than 2000 users.
+- The advanced configuration instructions that follow.

+Smaller GitLab installations may need only [Gitaly itself](index.md).

 ## Requirements for configuring a Gitaly Cluster